AdobeDocs/commerce-learn.en/help/app-builder/introduction-to-app-builder.md

 ![Architecture](/help/assets/app-builder/firefly-architecture.jpeg)

-For more details about the App Builder architecture, have a look at [Architecture Overview](https://developer.adobe.com/app-builder/docs/guides/).
+For more details about the App Builder architecture, see the [Architecture Overview](https://developer.adobe.com/app-builder/docs/guides/).

 ## Get Started with App Builder {#additional-resources}